mhjensen/Physics321/README.md

 - Monday 1/18: MLK day, no lecture
 - Wednesday 1/20: Getting started and overview of course.
 JRT chapters 1.2 and 1.3 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/week2/html/week2.html).
 AMS chapters 2 and 4 are very useful.
 1st homework due January 25.
+Video of Lecture at https://mediaspace.msu.edu/media/t/1_xwtfo4i1  (some minor problems in the beginning of video).
 - Friday 1/22: Forces and Newton's laws of motion.
 Free fall problems.
 JRT chapter 1.4 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/week3/html/week3.html).
 AMS chapters 2 and 4 are very useful Homework 1 is due on January 25 (Monday).
 - Solution to homeworks are in https://d2l.msu.edu/ and are posted here as well.